fpsvogel/wikistumble/README.md

 - Build it with something other than Rails.
 I chose [Roda](https://roda.jeremyevans.net/).
 - Use Turbo Streams for a seamless SPA-like feel.
 - Improve performance.
-Calling several Wikipedia APIs per request is slow, but I could get around that by buffering the next article and by calling the APIs in a separate thread. 👈 *This is what I'm working on now.*
+Calling several Wikipedia APIs per request is slow, but I could get around that by buffering the next articles, calling the APIs in a separate thread, and streaming the results to the client. 👈 *This is what I'm working on now.*

 Read more in [my blog post about rewriting the app](https://fpsvogel.com/posts/2023/roda-app-with-hotwire-turbo-streams).